Microsoft Exchange Email Integration in Oracle Sales

-The Microsoft Exchange email integration lets salespeople send emails from the Contact, Account, Opportunity, and Leads work areas of Digital Sales.
-They can see the entire email conversations related to a particular record they're working on without leaving the work area.
+The Microsoft Exchange email integration lets salespeople send emails from the Contacts, Accounts, Opportunities, and Leads work areas in Oracle Sales.
+They can see an entire email conversation related to a particular record they're working on without leaving the work area.

 Exchange Email Overview

-The Exchange email integration saves sent emails to the activity feed and the Sent Items folder of the native email client.
+The Exchange email integration saves sent emails to the activity feed and to the Sent Items folder of the native email client.
 When a recipient replies, the reply appears as a thread to the originally sent email in the activity feed.
-The Exchange saves the reply to the Inbox of the sender as well.
+Exchange saves the reply to the inbox of the sender as well.

 Set up the integration in three areas: